This Site is ALL about Promoting Health. For Ourselves. For Our Planet. For our Future.

 The Bottom Line.
 We must have sweeping systemic change in the way we live throughout the developed world.
 Our current “system” of living must be replaced and we, as individuals, are not equipped to replace that system.
 For such a massive undertaking, we will need the active participation of collaborative governments around the world.
 How can we influence them to begin collaborating?
 We can all work to jumpstart the ungently needed global conversation regarding the “title” question in the slide near the top of this page, How Green is Green Enough?
 We need to start talking about it.

 What can you do?
-Get OUTCRY online for seven bucks and encourage others to do the same.
+Read OUTCRY for FREE and encourage others to do the same.
 You can also host book parties to discuss with family, friends and co-workers.
 Ask me to join your discussions via Zoom.
-Send everyone you know to hpjmh.com.
+Also, send everyone you know to hpjmh.com.
 This is not a drill.

 We are in trouble and we’re all in this together.
 Let’s exhaust all possibilities for finding a solution to the ever-worsening dilemma in which we all find ourselves.

 Want to discuss any of the above?
-Send me a message at email@example.com
+If you have questions or want to arrange for a ZOOM presentation, send me a message at email@example.com